Ty-R/contract-testing-demo/README.md

 npm run pact:verify
 ```

-The verification will fail because the provider returns a `404`.
+The verification will fail because the provider returns a `404`; it does not recognise this route.

 Revert the changes, and re-run the pact commands above.